Where to Find the Best Afternoon Tea in Tokyo

 I honestly never knew what a good macaron even tasted like until the day I stumbled upon a Pierre Herme macaron counter at the SOGO food basement in Yokohama.
 From that moment, it became almost a daily ritual heading back through Yokohama Station.

-Everyone raves about Laudree but in all honestly, Pierre Hermes macarons are in a whole other realm.
-Laudree has a nice setting and some pretty pastries but Pierre Herme is the real deal.
+Everyone raves about Laudree, but in all honestly, Pierre Hermes macarons are in a whole other realm.
+Laduree has a lovely setting and some pretty pastries, but Pierre Herme is the real deal.

-And when I found out that there’s a cafe in Ayoama, of course I had to go.
-The blogger The Wandering Eater wrote a good article on this cafe, so be sure to check it out if you want to learn more.
+And when I found out that there’s a cafe in Aoyama, of course, I had to go.
+The blogger, The Wandering Eater, wrote an excellent article on this cafe, so be sure to check it out if you want to learn more.

-The Peninsula Hotel has more of luxury feel but unlike the Peninsula in Hong Kong which is famous for its high tea & lobby (perhaps due to the British influence), the experience in Tokyo pales in comparison.
+The Peninsula Hotel has more of a luxury feel, but unlike the Peninsula in Hong Kong, which is famous for its high tea & lobby (perhaps due to the British influence), the experience in Tokyo pales in comparison.

-The reason I love the Park Hyatt’s experience is because the afternoon tea setting is so perfectly Japan – understated yet peaceful and simple.
-The setting here at The Peninsula is more along the lines of your classic luxury hotel which is nice but it’s not as interesting of an experience to me.
-Plus the service wasn’t nearly as good.
-The lobby for me was too busy as well.
-But, they do offer a nice menu and if you’re in the area it’s worth checking out at least to have a quick pastry and a flute of champagne.
+The reason I love the Park Hyatt’s experience is that the afternoon tea setting is so perfectly Japan – understated yet peaceful and simple.
+The setting here at The Peninsula is more along the lines of your classic luxury hotel, which is nice but it’s not as interesting of an experience to me.
+Plus, the service wasn’t nearly as good.
+The lobby for me was too busy, as well.
+But, they do offer a nice menu, and if you’re in the area, it’s worth checking out at least to have a quick pastry and a flute of champagne.

 Le Jardin at the Chinzanso Hotel

 The Chinzanso Hotel is one of my favorite hidden spots in Tokyo.
-It’s enclosed by nature and it offers a more traditional Japanese feel.
-The prices here are also reasonable and the setting is beautiful.
+It’s enclosed by nature, and it offers a more traditional Japanese feel.
+The prices here are also reasonable, and the setting is beautiful.
 The image at the top of this article is a photograph of the lobby of the Chinzanso Hotel, overlooking its garden.